robertorcosta/azure-docs.pt-br/articles/azure-functions/functions-bindings-timer.md

 [!INCLUDE [functions-cron-expressions-months-days](../../includes/functions-cron-expressions-months-days.md)]

-### <a name="ncrontab-examples"></a>Exemplos de NCRONTAB
+### <a name="ncrontab-examples"></a>NCRONTAB examples

-Aqui estão alguns exemplos de expressões NCRONTAB que você pode usar para o gatilho de temporizador no Azure Functions.
+Here are some examples of NCRONTAB expressions you can use for the timer trigger in Azure Functions.

 |Exemplo|Quando disparado  |
 |---------|---------|